sjmc11/firebase-auth-go-kit/readme.md

 This is a starter project for creating an App that utilises Googles Firebase Authentication system.

-It allows you to get started with verifying tokens sent from your front-end application and focus on developing your application.
+It allows you to get started with verifying tokens sent from your front-end interface and focus on developing your application.

 Here's why:
 * Extendable minimalist project